Zweih/yaylog/README.md

 ## features

 - list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, architecture, description, and version
-- filter by explicitly installed packages
+- query by explicitly installed packages
-- filter by packages installed as dependencies
+- query by packages installed as dependencies
-- filter by packages required by specified packages
+- query by packages required by specified packages
-- filter by packages that depend upon specified packages
+- query by packages that depend upon specified packages
-- filter by packages that provide specified packages
+- query by packages that provide specified packages
-- filter by packages that conflict with specific packages
+- query by packages that conflict with specific packages
-- filter by a specific installation date or date range
+- query by a specific installation date or date range
-- filter by packages built with specified architectures
+- query by packages built with specified architectures
-- filter by package size or size range
+- query by package size or size range
-- filter by package name (substring match)
+- query by package name (substring match)
 - sort by installation date, alphabetically, or by size on disk
 - output as a table or JSON